 Just what is Halloween?
-For many, it’s merely a reason to dress up and be someone else for a night.
+For many, it’s merely a reason to dress up and be someone else for New York City Wildlife Removal.
 For kids, it is a chance to collect loads of free candies and chocolates.
 For business people, it is an annual money-making machine.
 In truth, Halloween is essentially a holiday so mixed up with historical facts that people perceive it as a night when you put on a costume and be whomever you want to be.
 This is rather fitting, considering that historically, this holiday has had a similar identity crisis.
 Below are four important things you most likely did not know about Halloween.

 Halloween was New Year’s Eve for the early Celtics